usnistgov/nestor/docs/how_to_guide/tutorial.rst

 -  The “create a HDFS (binary)” button will create a .h5 file.
 This file will be utilized later on to visualise the data on the Nestor Dashboard.
-   It stores the tagged data with three keys - the original data **(only columns with updated headers!)**, an occurrence matrix for tags versus documents, and an occurrence matrix for Problem-Items - Solution-Items versus documents.
+   It stores the tagged data with three keys - the original data (only columns with **updated headers** - as discussed in the `Dropdown Categories`_ step.), an occurrence matrix for tags versus documents, and an occurrence matrix for Problem-Items - Solution-Items versus documents.

 |image27|